 Book reviews are always a good idea.
 You should always pursue them, no matter the age of your book.
 With so many books on Amazon, a good rule of thumb is that a book should have one hundred or more reviews to get noticed.
 Since publishing, by nature, is extremely competitive, you should really make an ongoing effort to keep your title relevant.
 One way you can do this is by continually seeking reviews.
 When authors tell me they are done pitching for reviews, I ask them if this means they have finished marketing their book.
 They will often seem surprised that I asked and say “Of course not!”
 Here’s why pitching your book for reviews is important: reviews for your book has one of the strongest metrics attached to it.
 Why?
 Because people like what other people like.

-Metrics are a powerful tool; however, they need to be viewed with some perspective and should be reviewed periodically instead of constantly..
+Metrics are a powerful tool; however, they should be reviewed periodically instead of constantly.
 When planning your marketing, I would urge you to emphasize consistency, use metrics as a tool to identify marketing efforts that can be improved.
 Give your marketing efforts time to work for you before writing specific avenues off immediately if the metrics don’t speak for them.
 Allow your marketing efforts to build on one another and allow success to accumulate.
 Remember what I said above: success is rarely the direct result of one action, but rather the cumulative effect of many actions.

 Get major discounts on book reviews, advertising rates, subscriptions and all kinds of author services!
 Sign up now for these exclusive offers HERE.